 Photographing the 4000 Islands

-Wat Phou Khao Kaew overlooks the Mekong River in Muang Saen Nua.
-Built on the site of pre-Khmer ruins, a stone lintel from that time can be seen at the base of the stupa.
+Wat Phou Khao Kaew overlooks the Mekong in Muang Saen Nua.
+Built on the site of pre-Khmer ruins, a stone lintel from that time can still be seen at the base of the stupa.
 A bright red and gold modern stupa now occupies the site, dominated by a large reclining Buddha.
-It's a popular holy spot for the locals. sitting atop some exposed bedrock, the magnificent view down to the alluring Mekong is worth the visit alone.
+It's a popular holy spot for the locals.
+Sitting atop some exposed bedrock, the magnificent view down to the alluring Mekong is worth the visit alone.

 Completely Useless Facts about the 4000 Islands

 - This region of the Mekong is home to the 'plabuck', an endangered species of catfish said to be the largest freshwater fish in the world

 - An enchanting tree can be found at the Khone Phapheng falls.
 Prior to 2012, this three-branched Manikoth grew on a small island in the centre of the falls.
 However, due to flooding it was rescued and relocated as the locals believe that anyone eating its fruit will instantly gain magic powers